WestWingAgency/Gensidian/README.md

 #Gensidian
-An AI obsidian plug-in for creating smart templates.
+An Obsidian plug-in for creating smart templates.